AI-POWERED DOCS

 - Alignment set up and tracking reliably

-- AI model trained and tested in development mode
+- AI model trained and tested with Live Preview

 - Output rules configured: pass/fail matches expectations